I Am the Homeless Housewife

 Or on the other hand we hear, “Your children are too old.
 They will influence the younger children.”

-fed, and housed nightly, my family remains parked on some dark side street in 30 degree winter weather with pillows and a blanket, shivering our asses off all night.
-We don’t really sleep while we are parked out there in your neighborhood, because, believe it or not, we are more afraid of being seen or of getting caught breaking the law since it is illegal for people in California to sleep in their cars on streets.
+It becomes so obvious that we seem to be 'too white' to obtain assistance.
+While the Hispanics, and Native Indians, mentally disabled, and handicapped people get fed, and housed nightly, my family remains parked on some dark side street.
+Outside is 30 degree winter weather and we cover ourselves with pillows and a blanket, shivering our asses off all night.
+We don’t really sleep while we are parked out there in your neighborhood.
+Believe it or not, we are more afraid of being seen & getting caught breaking the law, since it is illegal for people in California to sleep in their cars on streets.

 We lay awake worrying about being harassed by people on the streets or ticketed by police.
 We lay awake wondering when this nightmare will end.
 Where will we get our next meal, and where will we go to the bathroom next.
 Where will we park unnoticed at day break, and where can we sneak into for our next shower without being recognized.
 We stay awake and worry about these things because in Santa Barbara the law states that if you sleep in your vehicle while parked on a public roadway or parking lot, the police can roust you.
 They can even nab you for vagrancy, & they will require an actual mailing address, proof of employment, and so on.

-Heaven forbid we happen to get a citation for not wearing a seat belt.
-And though we send in a written testimony in defense, it gets rejected, and we are found guilty.
-Then the citation turns into an added failure-to-appear infraction and that infraction goes to warrant, simply because we did not have the means to pay for the original no-seat belt citation.
-Then that warrant gets reported to the Department of Motor Vehicles, and in turn, the DMV suspends our driver’s license.
+Heaven forbid we happen to get a citation for not wearing a seat belt, as a passenger.
+And though we send in a written testimony in defense, it gets rejected, and we are found guilty, and charged $450-.
+Then the citation turns into an added failure-to-appear and failure-to-pay infractions.
+The infractions go to warrant, simply because we did not have the means to pay for the original no-seat belt citation.
+Then that warrant gets reported to the Department of Motor Vehicles, and in turn, the DMV suspends our driver’s license for three whole years.

 We become accustomed to that dark cloud that refuses to dissipate from above our head.